cuteip/netbox2dns/README.md

 zone files.
 See `config.cue` for an authoratative list of parameters per zone.

-To talk to Netbox, you'll need to provide your Netbox host, a Netbox API token with (at a minimum) read access to Netbox's IP Address data.
+To talk to NetBox, you'll need to provide your NetBox host, a NetBox API token with (at a minimum) read access to NetBox's IP Address data.

 Finally, list your zones.
 When adding new records, netbox2dns will add records to the *longest* matching zone name.
-For the example above, with `internal.example.com` and `example.com`, if Netbox has a record for `router1.internal.example.com`, then it will be added to `internal.example.com`.
+For the example above, with `internal.example.com` and `example.com`, if NetBox has a record for `router1.internal.example.com`, then it will be added to `internal.example.com`.
 Any records that don't fix into a listed zone will be ignored.